triosdirkvos/trimax/README.md

 The purpose of TRImax is to deliver basic functionality when buildig a new, responsive website where content management is based on Markdown.

+The structure of files is based on three parts : Model, View, Controller.

+## Model

+All database management and access is done in the Model.

+## View

+All visual aspects, user interface, responsiveness is done in the View.

+## Controller

+The controller binds Model and View together and reacts on events initiated by the user.